Submit request or call to make an appointment.

 Babies born with tricuspid atresia don’t have a tricuspid valve — the valve between the right atrium and the right ventricle.
 This causes the right ventricle not to develop or to be very small.
-Tricuspid atresia will require immediate treatment, including surgery.
+Tricuspid atresia repair starts immediately with treatment including surgery.

-Newborns with tricuspid atresia will receive medication to keep the ductus arteriosus open.
-This blood vessel between the aorta and the pulmonary artery is open in the womb when the baby gets oxygen from the mother instead of from the lungs.
-Once your baby is born, this connection is supposed to close.
+Tricuspid atresia repair starts with medication to keep the ductus arteriosus open.
+This blood vessel between the aorta and the pulmonary artery is open before birth, when the baby gets oxygen from the mother instead of from the lungs.
+Once the baby is born, this connection is supposed to close.

 Keeping the ductus arteriosus open with medications is a temporary measure, providing a path for delivering oxygen-rich blood to the body that would have disappeared if the ductus were allowed to close.

-The tricuspid atresia repair procedure chosen by the cardiothoracic surgeons at Norton Children’s Heart Institute will depend on variations around the heart’s structure — how your child’s heart has developed despite the defect.
+The tricuspid atresia repair procedure chosen by the cardiothoracic surgeons at Norton Children’s Heart Institute will depend on variations around the heart’s structure — how the child’s heart has developed despite the defect.

-Treatment for tricuspid atresia treatment will be based on the child’s unique needs.
+Tricuspid atresia repair treatment will be based on the child’s unique needs.
 The treatment usually includes three surgeries that take place at various ages.
 Newborn treatment often is based on how much blood flow is occurring to the lungs and body:

 No matter which surgery is performed, children with tricuspid atresia will need more heart surgeries:

-The results for the three-stage surgery treatment for tricuspid atresia are generally good.
-Expected survival rates for children who complete all three stages of surgery are 75 percent to 95 percent, depending on the factors unique to each child and the care they receive.
+The results for the three-stage tricuspid atresia repair surgeries are generally good.
+Expected survival rates for children who complete all three stages of surgery are 75% to 95%, depending on the factors unique to each child and the care they receive.